 With a long history working with both of Liverpool’s cathedrals, we’d already been in contact with them to discuss the possibility of using projection and lighting on the exterior of the buildings to raise awareness and show support for key workers and the emergency services.
 Tying this project in with LightNight was a perfect opportunity.

 We have deep experience providing technical expertise, equipment, and logistics for complex video and lighting designs and then work with partners to create exceptional video content.
-Having worked with Draw & Code on numerous projects in the past (including the popular Terracotta Warriors exhibition), we asked them to join the team for LightNight.
+Having worked with Draw & Code on numerous projection mapping projects in the past (including the popular Terracotta Warriors exhibition), we asked them to join the team for LightNight.

 Working in this collaborative way means our clients get access to best-in-class design and technical delivery, and best-in-class content.
 It’s still easy for the client as they have Adlib as a single point of contact.